Increasing Lupus Awareness Through Local and National Advocacy

 When I used to think about people raising awareness about a cause, I immediately thought of protesting and the thought was not appealing.
 Although this style of advocacy is effective and a preference for some, I am personally not always comfortable participating in that way.
 For me, it requires a lot of spoons, while for others it can be energizing.
 I have since learned that advocacy does not have to be about pounding the pavement with crowds of people in order to be taken seriously.
 Some of the most effective advocacy can be accomplished in other strategic ways and can often be done from home, which can be a relief if you aren’t always feeling up to facing the public.

-No matter how you choose to advocate for lupus, know that you already have a leg up on many of the people whose heads you are trying to turn in your direction – you live daily with this chronic illness and can best speak to it.
+Advocating for SLE apart from talking with your support system and your healthcare team may seem like a near impossible task.
+You only have so many spoons a day and often your good days are spent recovering from yesterday in preparation for tomorrow.
+It may feel safer to leave the advocating to someone who actually has the time, energy and the right connections to be heard especially when your overall well-being can be so unpredictable or you may be experiencing a flare.
+No matter how you choose to advocate for lupus, however, know that you already have a leg up on many of the people whose heads you are trying to turn in your direction – you live daily with this chronic illness and can best speak to it.
 You may just need a little direction in figuring out how you want to advocate, what your message is, and why you have decided to be an agent for change.

 Preparing Yourself for Advocacy